Sensor Fusion and Tracking Toolbox

 Have questions?
 Contact Sales.

-Sensor Fusion and Tracking Toolbox includes algorithms and tools for designing, simulating, and testing systems that fuse data from multiple sensors to maintain situational awareness and localization.
+Sensor Fusion and Tracking Toolbox includes tools for designing, simulating, validating, and deploying systems that fuse data from multiple sensors to maintain situational awareness and localization.
 Reference examples provide a starting point for multi-object tracking and sensor fusion development for surveillance and autonomous systems, including airborne, spaceborne, ground-based, shipborne, and underwater systems.

-For simulation acceleration or rapid prototyping, the toolbox supports C and C++ code generation.
+For simulation acceleration, rapid prototyping, or deployment the toolbox supports C/C++ code generation.

-Simulate and track inertial navigation, autonomous, and surveillance systems.
+Simulate and track surveillance, autonomous, and inertial navigation systems.

-Explore centralized or decentralized multi-object tracking architectures and evaluate design trade-offs between track-to-track fusion, central-level tracking, or hybrid tracking architectures for various tracking applications.
+Explore centralized or decentralized multi-object tracking architectures and evaluate design tradeoffs between track-to-track fusion, central-level tracking, or hybrid tracking architectures for tracking applications.

-Analyze and evaluate the performance of tracking systems against ground truth using various tracking metrics.
+Analyze and evaluate the performance of tracking systems against ground truth using a variety of tracking metrics.
 Visualize ground truth, sensor coverages, detections, and tracks on a map or in a MATLAB figure.

 Deploy algorithms to hardware targets by automatically generating C/C++ code from fusion and tracking algorithms.
-Deploy generated code to low-cost hardware with limited memory allocation and strictly single precision processing.
+Deploy generated code to low-cost, single-precision processors with limited memory.

 30 days of exploration at your fingertips.